Our EYFS Curriculum

 - Using small equipment and materials to develop fine motor control and coordination.

 - Using equipment to develop gross motor skills.
-Large movements support the development of writing through control, suppleness and coordination.
+Large and small movements support the development of writing through control, suppleness and coordination.

 Literacy skills transfer across the whole curriculum – we learn to read and we read to learn!
 We write for lots of different real reasons and with a purpose so that we are interested and inspired.

 - Reading – we start with picture books for sequencing, handling, directionality, meaning, talking and sharing… followed by books with text to develop word recognition and decoding skills.
 High Frequency Word cards are taken home to develop whole word recognition.

 - Phonics – learning letter sounds and names, upper and lower case to help us read and write.
 We have daily phonics sessions, using the scheme ‘Letters and Sounds’ phase 1 and then the 'Monster Phonics' scheme.
 Various games are also used to fulfil individual learning needs.

 - Writing – independent mark-making on a large and small scale is encouraged and further developed with phonic and reading skills.

 Maths is all around us and we use our whole environment to help us learn.
 We use the 'White Rose' scheme to shape our curriculum around children's interests.
 Maths is explored through stories and play.
 We develop the following:

 - Numbers as labels and for counting – we focus on matching, sorting and comparing groups.
 Then children look at representing, comparing and composition of numbers up to 5, then 10.

 - Calculating – lots of practical problems, 1 more, 1 less, adding objects together, etc.